Stochastic models of memristive behavior: An asymmetric double-well

 where $\xi$ is a Gaussian White Noise and $\sigma$ represents its intentsity.
 The amplitude $V_1$ is too small to drive the particle over the barrier.
 In this research, $V_1=0.2$ and $\omega=2\pi$.
 In the absence of the external voltage, $V_1=0$, the escape from a potential well forms a classic Kramers problem.
 Therefore, the ratio of dwelling times in the right and left potential wells is

-The system starts in the left potential well.
+We assume that the system starts in states of low conductance (within the left potential well).
 Without the noise, the memductance would always remain there, but thanks to the noise, it may cross the barrier and increase the current \eqref{current} transmitted by the system.
 Once in the right well and provided the noise is \textit{not} very large, the system has a tendency to stay there and perform noisy oscillation around the deeper minimum.

 System \eqref{rownanie} has been solved numerically with the Euler-Maruyama method and a timestep $\Delta t=1/256$.
 For the purpose of calculating SNR, trajectories have been averaged over 512 realizations for every single value of~$\sigma$.
 For a very weak noise, $\sigma=0.01$, the memductance displays oscillations in the left potential well.
 However, consecutive minima and maxima are shifted due to the noise, and instead of a clear hysteresis loop, we can see a collection of overlapping loops.
 For larger noise intensities, $\sigma=0.5$, and $\sigma=0.75$ the system crosses to the right potential well and spends most of its time there.
 This means an increase of the memductance, but instead of a clear hysteresis loop, we obtain a~combination of many overlapping, individual loops, bearing the impression of a~``dirty hysteresis'', see Fig.~\ref{panele}.
 For even larger intensities of the noise, the system \eqref{rownanie} ceases to see the fine structure of the potential and the memductance performs a~random walk over all accessible range.
 This leads to a~peculiar behavior of the SNR, see Fig.~\ref{peculiar}.
 For very small noises the system performs nearly perfect oscillations in the left potential well and the SNR is large.
 As the noise increases, it gradually destroys the oscillations and the SNR decreases, finally reaching a~minimum.
 After that, the constructive role of noise kicks in, helping the memductance to cross to the right potential well in phase with the external voltage.
 The SNR reaches a~maximum and a~Stochastic Resonance is observed.
 However, for even larger values of the noise, the SNR displays a~rather strange behavior: unlike in the regular SR, the SNR does not drop to zero, but reaches a~plateau that extends up to unphysically large intensities of the noise.